|Carla Juri as painter Paula Modersohn-Becker|

 Paula was a labor of love that screenwriters Stefan Kolditz and Stephen Suschke worked on together for nearly three decades.
 Kolditz was one of the writers for the acclaimed German miniseries, Our Mothers, Our Fathers; Suschke is a noted theater director.
 Director Christian Schwochow is best known for his 2013 film, West, a Cold War drama that The Guardian found "intriguing", comparing it with The Lives of Others.

-The film had its premiere at the Locarno Film Festival in Switzerland and will open in German cinemas on December 16.
+The film had its premiere at the 2016 Locarno Film Festival in Switzerland and opened in German cinemas last December.
+It will be released on BluRay/DVD in Europe on May 26.

-- VIDEO: Excerpt from Paula with English subtitles
+- VIDEO: Extended trailer for "Paula" with English subtitles

 - Paula Modersohn-Becker Museum in Paris